 You might be surprised to find sculptures categorised under mixed media.
 The reason is that in many cases, artists choose a base material and then use other kinds of material to bring in new elements of colour, shape and pattern.

-This is a kind of mixed media art which not only draws in the environment and even sometimes evokes viewer participation.
+An art installation is a three-dimensional visual artwork that is often constructed for a specific place (in situ) and is intended to alter people’s perceptions of space.
+It is a type of mixed media art that not only takes into account surroundings but also evokes viewer participation.
 The goal here is to alter a viewer’s experience of a particular environment which could be a room or public space.

 Wet and Dry Media